davidmerrick/trump-report/README.md

 ### Frontend

 The frontend is primarily built with React, Redux, Redux-Saga, and React-Bootstrap, in ES2015 syntax.
 WebPack and Babel are used for transpiling.
+Static assets are hosted on S3 and then fronted by the [CloudFlare](https://www.cloudflare.com/) CDN.

 ### Backend